 One of knitting's most frustrating endeavors is organizing your needle stash.
 When not properly stored, circular needles can become tangled and double pointed needle sets can become separated.
 And when it comes time to cast on, good luck easily finding the needles you need.

 After trying what seems like every storage method, we finally landed on a sustainable solution that has served us for several years.
 Surprisingly, it’s not a knitting-specific tool to help get the job done.
 We share our secret on how to organize your knitting needles with a photo storage box.

-But just because you own a needle, doesn't mean will be inside the box when you need it.
+4. Take Note.
+Just because you own a needle, doesn't mean it will be inside the box when you need it.
 Keep track of your needles by using our Needle Check Out cards (which are on page 3 of the Needle Inventory Card printable).
 Use this card to "check out" your needles.
-First, log all of the needle specifics so you know which needle you too.
-Then, add the date and what project you’re using it with.
-This will allow you to easily locate the needle and help you determine if you should borrow the needle from the WIP (don't forget to add a lifeline if you do) or buy a new one.
+Fill in the Check Out Card with all the necessary information to help you keep track of its whereabouts.

 Having these tools easily accessible will ensure that you don’t take any shortcuts when you start taking and adding needles.
 Organization domination!